 Chinese people first celebrated International Workers’ Day in 1920, when Communist Party co-founders Chen Duxiu and Li Dazhao held May 1 assemblies with students and labor unions in Shanghai and Beijing, respectively.
 In December 1949, the newly founded People’s Republic declared a one-day holiday on May 1 every year.

 From 1999 to 2008, May 1 was elevated to a ‘Golden Week’ holiday lasting a full seven days.
 In the decade following 2008, the holiday was limited to a single day off work.

-But in 2019, the holiday has been stretched to four days, running from Wednesday, May 1 to Saturday, May 4, according to an official Central Government announcement released on March 22.
-Sunday, April 28 and Sunday, May 5 are adjusted workdays this year.
+But in 2020, the holiday has been stretched to five days, running from Friday, May 1 to Tuesday, May 5, while Sunday, April 26 and Saturday, May 9 are adjusted workdays this year.

 And that is how, for the past 65 years, China has honored four Americans in a rebranded pagan ritual proclaimed in Paris.

 Even with the collapse of the Soviet Bloc and global communism, International Workers’ Day still remains true to its name.
 In every continent of the world, it is celebrated to an extent far greater than America’s current Labor Day on the first Monday of September.

 Fittingly, just as May 1 is China’s favorite American holiday, Labor Day is America’s favorite Canadian holiday.
 Labor Day had been marked north of the border since the Toronto Typographical Union’s successful strike for a 58-hour working week in 1872, before their southern neighbors took a shine to the celebration.